The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases-old/17-authorization-middleware.md

 <details>

-<summary><strong>Q: A logged-in user tries to delete another user's post.
-Is this an authentication failure or an authorization failure?</strong></summary>
+**<summary>Q: A logged-in user tries to delete another user's post.
+Is this an authentication failure or an authorization failure?</summary>**

 **Authorization failure.** The user is authenticated (we know who they are — they have a valid session), but they don't have *permission* to delete someone else's post.
 The server should return `403 Forbidden`, not `401 Unauthorized`.